simonepri/lm-scorer/readme.md

 # ids    = [40,       588,       428,      5301,       13,      50256]
 # tokens = ["I",      "Ġlike",   "Ġthis",  "Ġpackage", ".",     "<|endoftext|>"]

-# Compute sentence score as the product of the tokens' probabilities
+# Compute sentence score as the product of tokens' probabilities
 scorer.sentence_score("I like this package.", reduce="prod")
 # => 6.0231e-12

-# Compute sentence score as the mean of the tokens' probabilities
+# Compute sentence score as the mean of tokens' probabilities
 scorer.sentence_score("I like this package.", reduce="mean")
 # => 0.064593

-# Compute sentence score as the geometric mean of the tokens' probabilities
+# Compute sentence score as the geometric mean of tokens' probabilities
 scorer.sentence_score("I like this package.", reduce="gmean")
 # => 0.013489

-# Compute sentence score as the harmonic mean of the tokens' probabilities
+# Compute sentence score as the harmonic mean of tokens' probabilities
 scorer.sentence_score("I like this package.", reduce="hmean")
 # => 0.0028008